-- Cake Flour: I use a combination of sifted flour + cornstarch to produce cake flour – if you keep cake flour in the pantry, use 1 and 2/3 cups (192g) instead of the specified all-purpose flour and cornstarch.
-Here is all you need to know about homemade cake flour substitute!
+- Cake Flour: I use a combination of sifted flour + cornstarch to produce cake flour – if you keep cake flour in the pantry, use 1 and 2/3 cups (about 195g) instead of all-purpose flour and cornstarch.
+Here is all you need to know about the homemade cake flour substitute.

 - Food Coloring: The amount of red food coloring is up to you.
 I tested with varying amounts.
 To get the dark red color you see here, use 2 Tablespoons of liquid food coloring.
 Dye the batter until you are pleased with the color.
 Of course, you don’t have to dye the batter at all if you don’t want to.
 I haven’t tested this recipe with a natural alternative.

 - Layer Cake: Here is my recipe for Red Velvet Cake.

 - Mini Cupcakes: For around 36 mini cupcakes, line mini cupcake pans with liners or spray with nonstick spray.
 Prepare cupcakes and frosting as directed.
 Bake mini cupcakes for 12-13 minutes or until a toothpick inserted in the center comes out clean.